 “However, effective pool filtration does not need to be set at a pump’s maximum water flow rate.
 In fact, your pool’s filtration efficiency improves at lower flow rates.
 Not only that, running a pump at a low flow rate reduces water flow resistance in pool equipment and plumbing and even enhances the clarity of the swimming pool water.”

-Waterco’s 6-star rated Hydrostorm Eco has a three speed motor which allows pool owners to set the pump at a low, energy saving flow rate for every day filtration.
-This compares with conventional pumps, which are limited to one set high flow rate speed.
-And the Hydrostorm Eco uses almost 70% less energy than when operating at a standard high flow rate speed.
+Waterco’s 6-star rated Hydro storm Eco has a three-speed motor which allows pool owners to set the pump at a low, energy-saving flow rate for everyday filtration.
+This compares with conventional pumps, which are limited to one set of high flow rate speeds.
+And the Hydro storm Eco uses almost 70% less energy than when operating at a standard high flow rate speed.

 Employ these solutions and relax and enjoy your pool without having to worry about your back pocket.

 Installing the right pool heater can extend your swimming season by up to four months and beyond, below are some options for heating your pool.